Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation

 \subsection{Computational cost}

 We show in Table \ref{table:parameters} the number of trainable parameters used for each approach.
+We note that our experiments were conducted using $8$ NVIDIA-V100 GPUs.
 The mBART-50 model has $680$M parameters.
 Our approach trains parameters that add up to just $11.9\%$ of the full model. $\langagnostic$ is the most efficient approach, requiring just $8.4\%$ trainable parameters.
 However, there is a cost in terms of performance compared to our model.
 Finally, training $\langpair$ adapters is relatively expensive ($52.2\%$ of the trainable parameters of mBART-50).
-All in all, our $\langfamily$ approach provides a trade-off between performance and efficiency in terms of model parameters and is an effective method of adapting pretrained multilingual models to mid- and low-resource languages.
+All in all, our $\langfamily$ approach provides a trade-off between performance and efficiency in terms of model parameters and is an effective method of adapting pretrained multilingual models to low-resource languages.